Élan-class sloop: Description

+The main battery of the Élan class was intended to consist of two 45-calibre 100 mm guns, in a single twin-gun mounting on the aft superstructure, but the mount was not yet available and a single elderly 100 mm gun was installed in its place.
+Anti-aircraft defense was provided by eight 13.2 mm Hotchkiss Mle 1929 machineguns.
+One quadruple mount was positioned forward of the bridge and two twin mounts were located on the forward superstructure between the bridge and the funnel, one on each broadside.
+The ships were intended to be fitted with a depth charge rack at the stern and four throwers amidships, but shortages of the latter meant that only two throwers were generally carried, one on each side.
+The Elans initially carried 40 depth charges weighing 100 kg apiece.
+The vessels were designed for minesweeping, though never saw service in that capacity.

 Modifications

 Between 1941 and 1942 three of the ships — La Moquese, Commandant Duboc and Commandant Dominé — were rearmed by the British.
 Their main armament was replaced by twin quick-firing gun (QF) 4 in guns, while La Moqueuse was also fitted with a single QF 3 inch/40 Mk I high-angle gun.
 All three also received a single QF 2-pounder pom-pom gun.
 They retained their original twin 13.2 mm/76 AA guns, while two ships received additional guns of various calibres.
 Commandant Duboc gained a single 25 mm/60 M1938 and two 20 mm/70 Oerlikon cannon, while Commandant Dominé had an additional four twin and two single 12.7 mm/62 machine guns.
 In 1947 Commandant Dominé was rearmed again with a single German 105 mm/45 calibre SK C/32 gun as main armament, a single Bofors 40 mm/60 Mk.3 and four single 20 mm/70 Mk.2 Oerlikons guns.